Margin Trading: The Way to Amplifies Your Buying

 • Interest costs are an unavoidable aspect of margin trading.

-Working Principles of Margin Trading
+The Components of Margin Trading

 The Federal Reserve, FINRA, and the SEC all strictly watch margin trading activities.
 While individual brokers have their own set of rules, there are standard guidelines that generally apply to all margin trading.